-Dyeing was practiced in the Fertile Crescent and in China by 3000 BC, using natural dyes obtained from plants and shellfish.
-These were virtually superseded by synthetic dyes – more varied in color and applicability – after the accidental discovery of mauve by William Perkin (1856).
-The raw materials are aromatic hydrocarbons obtained from coal tar and petroleum.
-These are modified by introducing chemical groups called chromophores which cause absorption of visible light (see also color).
+Since the 19th century the manufacture of both dyes and pigments has been revolutionized by modern techniques.
+Most are now synthetic compounds derived mainly from organic aromatic obtained from the distillation of coal tar and petroleum.
+These are modified by introducing chemical groups called chromophores which cause absorption of light (see also color).
 Other groups, auxochromes, such as amino or hydroxyl, are necessary for substantivity – i.e., affinity for the material to be dyed.
 This fixing to the fabric fibers is by hydrogen-bonding, adsorption, ionic bonding, or covalent bonding in the case of "reactive dyes."
-If there is no natral affinity, the dye may be fixed by using a mordant before or with dyeing.
-Vat dyes are made soluble by reduction in the presence of alkali, and after dyeing the original color is reformed by acidification and oxidation; indigo and anthraquinone are examples.
+If there is no natural affinity, the dye may be fixed by using a mordant before or with dyeing.
+Vat dyes are made soluble by reduction in the presence of alkali, and after dyeing the original color is reformed by acidification and oxidation; indigo and anthraquinone (see quinone) are examples.
 Dyes are also used as biological stains and indicators, and in photography.

 |The cochineal insect is indigenous to Mexico where it lives on prickly pear.
 It has also been introduced into Spain, the Canary Islands, and Central America.
 A gram of the red dye requies 2,000 insects.|

 Cochineal is a crimson red coloring agent and dye obtained from the pulverized, dried bodies of female scale insects of the species Dactylopius coccus (length: about 3 mm (0.1 in)).
 These soft-bodied cactus-eating insects are found in Mexico and other parts of Central America.
 Synthetic aniline dyes have largely replaced cochineal commercially.